 Despite the lesser output, the L200 feels a lot quicker off the mark and will outperform the Navara in a 0 to 62mph sprint (10.4 versus 10.8 seconds) because of the broader torque curve and lighter chassis.

 It may be smaller, but the roar from Nissan’s 2.3-litre is certainly louder during acceleration but once it’s up to speed, the Navara is king.
 It’s more refined, there’s less road noise and the independent rear coil suspension negotiates the bumps and divots of the road a lot better.

-The NP300’s steering is more direct, while the L200 tends to wallow and, at times, feels disconnected although it’s a lot lighter so, combined with the tighter turning circle, means the L200 is a lot more manoeuvrable and easier to park.
+The Navara’s steering is more direct, while the L200 tends to wallow and, at times, feels disconnected although it’s a lot lighter so, combined with the tighter turning circle, means the L200 is a lot more manoeuvrable and easier to park.

 Driving off the beaten track, the Mitsubishi L200 comes into its element.
-The chassis is 100kg lighter than the NP300 which means it feels more agile, although the approach (30 versus 30.4 degrees) and departure (22 versus 25.6 degrees) angles and ground clearance (205mm versus 223mm) aren’t quite as high.
+The chassis is 100kg lighter than the Nissan Navara’s, which means it feels more agile, although the approach (30 versus 30.4 degrees) and departure (22 versus 25.6 degrees) angles and ground clearance (205mm versus 223mm) aren’t quite as high.

-While the L200 is cheaper to buy (Nissan NP300 Navara Tekna manual £24,250 plus VAT; Mitsubishi L200 Barbarian manual £23,799 plus VAT), the NP300 Navara will work out cheaper overt the life of the vehicle.
+While the L200 is cheaper to buy (the Nissan Navara Tekna manual costs £24,250 plus VAT, while the Mitsubishi L200 Barbarian manual is £23,799 plus VAT), the Navara will work out cheaper over the life of the vehicle.